Automated Function Point Estimation

 Automated Function Point Analysis

 We took on the challenge to deliver a tool that automates function points estimation from written requirements.
-Using Natural Language Processing (a branch of AI) and numerous other layers of text analysis, ScopeMaster® determines a valid function point size estimate directly from written requirements.
-It performs the heavy-lifting of function point analysis.
+Using Natural Language Processing (a branch of AI) and several additional layers of text analysis, ScopeMaster effectively performs the heavy-lifting of function point analysis for you and your team.

-Automated function points estimation is now a reality.
-Whether you are looking to size your software from written requirements or code, tools exist to automate function point analysis (FPA) .
-FPA is most useful before the code is written, and in some cases before even the requirements are fully known.
-Function points sizing after the code has been written is useful mainly for benchmarking.
+Automated function points (AFP) analysis is no longer a pipe dream.
+Whether you are looking to size your software from written requirements, or directly from code, the proper tools now exist to automate function point analysis.
+FPA is most useful before the code is written, or in some cases, even before the requirements of a project are made apparent.
+After the code has been written, we primarily use function points sizing for benchmarking.

-The Object Management Group established a method for automated function point analysis from code (details here).
-This was subsequently endorsed as an ISO standard.
-It has the merit of being both consistent with IFPUG and consistent when repeated.
-This has been available for a while now and has been implemented by Cast Software, it examines source code to generate a functional size measure of the developed software.
+The Object Management Group established a method for automated function point analysis from code (you can find the details here).
+It was subsequently endorsed as an ISO standard, consistent with both IFPUG and repetition.
+Additionally, it has been freely available for over a decade and officially implemented by Cast Software, examining source code to generate a functional size measure of developed software.

 Consistent Results